Overview: NBFC Aggregators

 - Financial Information Providers: These are financial organizations that provide account information of a user upon request of another organization or individual and are synchronized under the financial sector.

-- Financial Information Users: These are the organizations that need the information about the users from the FIP for many uses such as market evaluation, customer analysis, etc. This includes both organizations and individuals.
+- Financial Information Users: These are the organizations that need information about the users from the FIP for many uses such as market evaluation, customer analysis, etc. This includes both organizations and individuals.
 These are regulated under statutory bodies like SEBI, IRDA, RBI, and PFRDA.

 What Constitutes Financial Information?